loneMT/BBBPred/README.md

 web-server is also available at http://bioinfo.ahu.edu.cn/BBPpred/

 ### Results:
 In this work, we present BBPpred, a novel bioinformatics tool that allows users to rapidly and accurately identify the blood–brain barrier peptide.
-BBBPred was developed by using the most suitable machine learning models combined with optimized feature representations.
-We evaluated BBBPred based on well-prepared up-to-date benchmark and independent test datasets.
-The independent test proved that BBBPred have well prediction performance for BBB peptides prediction.
+BBPpred was developed by using the most suitable machine learning models combined with optimized feature representations.
+We evaluated BBPpred based on well-prepared up-to-date benchmark and independent test datasets.
+The independent test proved that BBPpred have well prediction performance for BBB peptides prediction.
 In summary, our tool provides users with high-quality predicted blood-brain barrier peptides for hypothesis generation and biological validation. <br />
 <br />